arvigeus/AZ-204/Questions/Entra ID.md

 ---

 Question: You are developing a web application using ASP.Net Core.
-The application needs to authenticate users via Azure AD.
+The application needs to authenticate users via Microsoft Entra ID.
 What value should be set for the `Microsoft Graph > User.Read` permission in the Azure Portal to meet this requirement?

 - [ ] None
 - [ ] Application